davs3275/sbs/med/collier.md

 pretty to look at.
-The bending of an ear of corn, the brow of a lion, the form of a boar, and many other things, if you take them singly, are far enough from being beautiful ; but when they are looked on as effects of the products of Nature, help to adorn and attract.
+The bending of an ear of corn, the brow of a lion, the form of a boar, and many other things, if you take them singly, are far enough from being beautiful; but when they are looked on as effects of the products of Nature, help to adorn and attract.
 Thus, if a man has but inclination and thought enough to examine the product of the universe, he will find